camvalen/caroproject/README.md

 # caroproject
-the project is a learning and test docs
+the project is a learning and test project.